mattes337/MoRAG/PRD.md

     * Consider multimodal LLMs if available and suitable.
   * **Web Scraping:**
     * **Library:** Firecrawl.io (as suggested, if it meets requirements for scraping and Markdown conversion) or BeautifulSoup \+ requests \+ markdownify for a custom solution.
   * **Embedding Models:**
-    * Sentence Transformers (e.g., all-MiniLM-L6-v2, multi-qa-mpnet-base-dot-v1) via Hugging Face.
+    * **Primary:** Google Gemini API with text-embedding-004 model.
-    * OpenAI Embeddings API (e.g., text-embedding-ada-002 or newer).
+    * **Alternative:** Sentence Transformers (e.g., all-MiniLM-L6-v2, multi-qa-mpnet-base-dot-v1) via Hugging Face.
-    * Choice depends on cost, performance, and desired embedding quality.
+    * **Reasoning:** Gemini's text-embedding-004 provides state-of-the-art embedding quality with competitive pricing.
+Sentence Transformers offer a self-hosted alternative for cost optimization or offline scenarios.
   * **YouTube Download:**
     * **Library:** yt-dlp (a maintained fork of youtube-dl).
 * **7.3.
 Vector Database:**